 This section illustrates how you can use PROC OPTMODEL and the decomposition algorithm in distributed mode.
 The problem is the same as the one described in Example 15.9 for managing the cash flow of an ATM network.
-The only difference between single-machine and distributed mode is that the PERFORMANCE statement specifies the number of threads to be used in single-machine mode or the number of threads and nodes to be used in distributed mode.
+The only difference between single-machine and distributed mode is that the PERFORMANCE statement specifies the number of threads to use in single-machine mode or the number of threads and nodes to use in distributed mode.